Vlambeer

-Vlambeer was a Dutch independent video game developer based in Utrecht.
-Founded in 2010, the studio was composed of Rami Ismail and Jan Willem Nijman, and closed down on its tenth anniversary after the two recognized they were moving in different directions.
-The studio was known for the games Super Crate Box (2010), Serious Sam: The Random Encounter (2011), Ridiculous Fishing (2013), Luftrausers (2014), and Nuclear Throne (2015), as well as for their stand against video game cloning.
+Vlambeer is a Dutch independent video game developer based in Utrecht.
+Founded in 2010, the studio was composed of Rami Ismail and Jan Willem Nijman.
+The studio is known for the games Super Crate Box (2010), Serious Sam: The Random Encounter (2011), Ridiculous Fishing (2013), Luftrausers (2014), and Nuclear Throne (2015), as well as for their stand against video game cloning.

 History

 Vlambeer was founded in 2010 by Rami Ismail and Jan Willem Nijman after both dropped out from a game design course at the Utrecht School of the Arts.
-According to Ismail, they had been developing a game outside of the school but when the school found out, the school demanded the rights to the game, which they refused, leading to their decision to drop out.
+According to Ismail, they had been developing a game outside of the school, but when the school found out, the school demanded the rights to the game, which they refused, leading to their decision to drop out.
 Ismail and Nijman began by working together to develop a prototype, initially created by Nijman, called "Crates from Hell".
 It was released on 11 May 2010 as Super Crate Box and earned the studio recognition in the form of an Independent Games Festival finalist position in the Excellence in Design category.
 During the development of Super Crate Box, Vlambeer developed Radical Fishing.
 It was released in November 2010.
 Radical Fishing was the first of many games released by the studio under a "Not Vlambeer" label, which encompasses the studio's games that are developed for money or as an experiment.

 Vlambeer was approached by publisher Devolver Digital to develop a game in the Serious Sam franchise.
 The studio and Devolver Digital agreed to develop and publish a turn-based role-playing game.
 The result, Serious Sam: The Random Encounter, was released on 24 October 2011.
 During the development of Serious Sam: The Random Encounter, Vlambeer released many small games, most notably Luftrauser.
 Vlambeer started development on an iOS version of Radical Fishing called Ridiculous Fishing.
 Development was halted after a San Francisco–based studio released a clone of Radical Fishing on iOS.
 This generated discussion about the cloning of video games and led Vlambeer to be somewhat of an icon on the topic.
 The term "Vlambeer'd" was introduced by several media outlets.
 In November 2013, the browser game Vlambeer Clone Tycoon was launched to provide a satirical comment on the issue of Vlambeer's cloning ordeals.